wtsky/javascript-style-guide/README.md

 > Code style guide for JavaScript at REI

-*A mostly reasonable approach to JavaScript, lightly modified from [Airbnb's excellent style guide][airbnb-js-styleguide]*
+*A mostly reasonable approach to JavaScript, forked and modified from [Airbnb's excellent JavaScript style guide][airbnb-js-styleguide]*

 [airbnb-js-styleguide]: //github.com/airbnb/javascript